jasonyu1996/capstone-c/README.md

-## TEECap C compiler
+## Capstone C compiler

-This is a simple compiler that translates a subset of C into TEECap in a format that can be run on the TEECap emulator.
+This is a simple compiler that translates a subset of C into Capstone in a format that can be run on the Capstone emulator.

 ### Setting up